 After spending time serving our country in World War II, Conerly began playing with the Giants in 1948 where he was named the NFL’s Rookie of the Year.
 The Giants played in the 1956, 1958, and 1959 NFL Championship Games, winning the 1956 game against the Bears, 47-7.
 Unfortunately for him, the Giants had to play against Johnny Unitas’ Colts in 1958 and 1959 where the Colts won both games.

 He was a three-time All-Pro, won the NFL’s MVP in 1956 and made the Pro Bowl twice.
 Though he didn’t make the Hall of Fame, he was one of the best Giants to ever play.

 While Barber may not be popular anymore amongst many Giants fans, he had a great career with New York.

 He was a very consistent runner and was the bulk of the offense for a lot of his career.
 Barber retired as the team’s all-time leader in rushing with 10,449 yards.

 Bavaro was known for being a great receiver as well as a devastating blocker.
 He was a key piece to both Giants Super Bowl wins under Bill Parcells.
 One of the toughest players to ever play the game.

 Toomer began his career as a return specialist, but eased his way into the passing game and became one of the most consistent receivers in the league.

 After 13 seasons and five straight 1,000 yard seasons, Toomer became the team’s all-time leading receiver with 9,497 receiving yards on 668 receptions and 54 touchdowns.
 He also had 1,060 yards and three touchdowns on 109 punts.

-Though he started with the Rams, it was his move to New York that helped him emerge as one of the best.
+Though he started with the Rams, his move to New York helped him emerge as one of the best.